revilowaldow/BITC/Sessions/2024/Caenis Comms with Kana.md

-Caenis has been having comms with Kana
+Caenis has been having comms with [[Kana]]

 Tried twice to flirt, did not go well

-Might still think is THodunn
+Might still think is Thodunn

 How are you talking in my head?